 When it comes to their blog, they publish quite frequently — sometimes more than one article per day.
 Articles often lean towards the how-to and “what is” topics to educate readers.
 Many of the articles are top of the funnel to educate their audience so readers can implement the tips and tricks and gain competitive advantages.

-ConversionXL is the go-to place for actionable advice on testing and experimentation.
-We’ve referenced Peep Laja and ConversionXL many times in previous articles ourselves.
+CXL is the go-to place for actionable advice on testing and experimentation.
+We’ve referenced Peep Laja and CXL many times in previous articles ourselves.
 Peep and his team of writers always produce quality content.
 Posts by resident writers Alex Birkett and Shanelle Mullin feature advice that both newbie and veteran markets can follow for effective results.

 They’re clearly an authoritative source on conversion optimization in today’s marketing world.

 If you’re not reading Peep and his team’s articles, you’re missing out.

 With over 480,000 real-user reviews, the team at G2 Crowd has a ton of data to work with for its blog content.
 Their team is producing top-of-the-funnel “how to” and “beginner guides” such as “What is social media marketing” and “How to start a business”, as well as software-specific content and best software lists.
 Their blog focuses on a wide-range of topics from general technology, marketing, sales, design, productivity and more and includes a constant publication stream of top SaaS-industry guest bloggers.

 AppCues publishes a new article 1-2 days per week.
 Their featured images are great because they have the article’s title overlayed on top of the image.
 This way, when a reader posts or retweets the article, the image is inserted along with the title perfectly.